-Mimosas are the quintessential brunch beverage, and I've yet to meet one person who doesn't love to waste away a morning imbibing this cocktail.
-The ingredients are simple, with only sparkling wine and juice.
-OJ is, of course, the classic — but feel free to try other juices, too (pineapple, tangerine, mango, the list goes on. . .)
+Mimosas are the quintessential brunch beverage, and I've yet to meet one person who doesn't love to spend a leisurely morning sipping on this cocktail.
+The ingredients are simple; the drink only calls for sparkling wine and juice.
+Orange juice is, of course, the classic, but feel free to try other juices, too — pineapple, tangerine, mango, the list goes on.
+(One of the best things about the mimosa is that, while it's simple, you can easily customize it to fit your tastes.)

-You don't have to splurge on the bottle of sparkling, but make sure it's of good enough quality where you'd likely drink by itself.
-I always use Segura Viudas Brut Reserva since the bottle is under ten dollars, and just as tasty served alone.
+And while you don't have to splurge on the bottle of sparkling wine, you should still make sure it's of good enough quality where you'd likely drink it by itself.
+I always use Segura Viudas Brut Reserva since the bottle is under $10 and just as tasty served alone.

 1 bottle of orange juice